Feasibility Study for EVSE & Solar Microgrids kicks off for thirty LA County Lifeguard Station…

 The Clean Coalition’s work to expand electric vehicle (EV) charging infrastructure in Palo Alto moves forward with the unveiling of new solar carport installations atop four City-owned parking structures.
 The solar carports and the EV charging infrastructure are possible only because of the Palo Alto Feed-in Tariff (FIT), which the Clean Coalition helped establish nearly five years ago.

-Peninsula Advanced Energy Community (PAEC) Initiative continues to flourish
+Continuing our Peninsula Advanced Energy Community (PAEC) Initiative

 PAEC — a collaboration with the CEC — continues to streamline policies and showcase projects that facilitate clean local energy and other advanced energy solutions like energy efficiency, energy storage, and EV charging infrastructure.
 PAEC is a model for communities across the country that want to reap the trifecta of economic, environmental, and resilience benefits delivered by Community Microgrids, Solar Emergency Microgrids, and more.

-The Transmission Access Charges (TAC) Campaign progresses forward
+Progressing on the Transmission Access Charges (TAC) Campaign

 The Clean Coalition makes progress on our campaign to eliminate the massive market distortion of 3 cents/kilowatt-hour (kWh) that TAC steal from local renewables in investor-owned utility service territories, including from Community Choice Aggregators.
 The 2017 legislative cycle features the Clean Coalition-sponsored Senate Bill 692 to force CAISO to fix the TAC distortion by implementing a consistent statewide “user-pays” approach.
 In response, CAISO starts the Review TAC Structure Stakeholder Initiative, which is based on the Clean Coalition’s proposed TAC fix.
 By the end of 2017, nearly 100 supporting organizations sign on to ensure our proposal is adopted.